isacdaavid/ubas/README.md

- - **Data parallelism**: computation is accelerated by default using proven primitives from the big data field: collecting, storing, filtering and processing in parallel is as easy as passing a custom function defined for one element.
+ - **Data parallelism**: computation is accelerated by default using proven primitives from the big data field: collecting, storing, filtering and processing in parallel is as easy as defining how to do it for one element.

  - **Memory efficient**: Achieved via lazy evaluation.
 File contents are only loaded to RAM when needed.
 An in-memory cache is still provided to speed-up